The Newcomer's ABC or, A Guide To Discworld Conventions

 The Australian Discworld Convention welcomes people from all over Roundworld.
 You are welcome here regardless of race, height, worship methods or sleeping arrangements.
 You will encounter people with diverse likes and interests.
 Get in there and soak up something new.
 We show respect to all.

 The convention doesn't supply you with any food, except at the Gala Dinner (ticketed at an extra cost).
 So remember to eat!
 The Stamford Plaza Hotel has a buffet breakfast, and also a super-handy pre-order lunch service - there will be some more information about this in your Convention Bag.
-There are also a couple of restaurants on site at the hotel, you can check out the menu's here.
+There are also a couple of restaurants on site at the hotel.

 There may or may not be space on the schedule around mealtimes, but it is easy to get so caught up in everything that you suddenly find the next big event is starting and you're hungry.
 Bring snacks with you if you think you might forget.